STANDING STONE SHEPHERDS AND RETREAT SHEPHERDS

 Some Shepherds are fortunate to be in a position in which they don’t need to draw a salary from Standing Stone.
 These shepherds do not have a weekly time commitment owed to Standing Stone; instead they are able to “shepherd the shepherds” based on their schedule flexibility.
 Volunteer Shepherds will be required to raise $100 per month from friends and family who want to partner with them to “shepherd the shepherds”.
 These funds will be allocated to help cover program and operating costs of the ministry.
 Volunteer Shepherds may also want to raise additional support to cover ongoing expenses (such as taking pastors to dinner and transportation costs) incurred while working for the Standing Stone Ministry.

-It is simple and easy to fill out an application online.
+It is simple and easy to fill out an application online after your initial inquiry and conversation with a member of our ministry team.
 You will be asked to provide information on current and past employment in ministry fields and provide references.
 You can expect the process of evaluating your application information and checking your references to take approximately two weeks.
-Click Here to take you to our Shepherds application.

 After your application has been reviewed and approved and you’ve been interviewed, you will be scheduled for a training session designed to equip you to be successful in your ministry with Standing Stone, as well as in building a financial support team.